 Trapped Neanderthal Altamura Man Had A “Third Hand”

 In what can only be described as a horrific ancient accident, it is believed that Altamura Man fell into a chasm and starved to death more than 130,000 years ago.
 His body remains trapped in a deep chamber within the cave system.
-Dr Jacopo Moggi-Cecchi, a professor in the department of biology at the University of Florence, has published a paper presenting new data about the Altamura Man in the journal PLOS.
+Dr Jacopo Moggi-Cecchi, a professor in the department of biology at the University of Florence, published a paper presenting data about the Altamura Man in the journal PLOS.
 Regarding how the man got down the hole in the first place the researcher told CNN Edition that perhaps he didn't see the hole in the ground, and that after he fell in, unable to climb out on his own, he just “sat there and died”.
-Horrific, as I said.

 Targeting Altamura Man’s Ancient Teeth